 Another feature of interest is the Hub, where you can see all your messages.
 Swiping left to right on the phone screen allows you to “peek” at your messages without closing your current application.
 If you decide to read messages, you can swipe all the way across and get to your Hub, where all your e-mail accounts and social network accounts run together.
 You can also set which types of messages you want to check at any one time.

 The Blackberry 10 onscreen keyboard will suggest words as you type.
 Swiping back with your finger erases the last word you typed.
 An alternate symbols menu and an emoticon button are also features of the keyboard.

-Blackberry 10 is expected to be formally unveiled at a January 30th launch event in New York City.
+It is expected to be formally unveiled at a January 30th launch event in w York City.